tommus/bookstore-kotlin-android/README.md

 The main goal is to test:

 * Kotlin features,
-* most recent Jitpack Components,
+* most recent Jetpack Components,
 * verify Kotlin-relevant architecture patterns.

 Kotlin and Android development features that requires verification: